Food Systems & Development Finance

 The Analogue: Clean Energy/Energy Efficiency & Food Systems Finance

-Instead of seeing clean energy/energy efficiency as group of fragmented partners, players, projects and potential investors, the sector collaborated to build general consensus and strong performance measurements to prove that an investment in clean energy/energy efficiency is as solid as an investment in traditional projects such as municipal bonds for infrastructure, loans for small businesses, or tax credits for community development.
-Instead of fighting as individual sectors – renewables, weatherization, generation, technology, markets, institutions, etc. – the industry deliberately coordinated to send a message that in its totality, clean energy/energy efficiency is not only safe but is a reliable and return driven investment opportunity.
+Instead of continuing as a group of fragmented partners, players, projects, and potential investors, the sector united to build general consensus and strong performance measurements.
+This action demonstrated that an investment in clean energy is as lucrative an investment as other traditional projects, such as municipal bonds for infrastructure, loans for small businesses, or tax credits for community development.
+Instead of acting as isolated sectors – renewables, weatherization, generation, technology, markets, institutions, etc. – the industry came together and proved that clean energy offers safe, reliable, and return-driven investment opportunities.

 Relationship to the Food System